spsStonyBrook/spsstonybrook.github.io/README.md

 ## THINGS THAT NEED TO BE UPDATED YEARLY
 - Photos!!
 When I come back to this website in 4 years, I better not be able to recognize anyone!!!1!!1!!!
 - astro.html needs to have the AST 341/346/347/390 "Next Offered" years changed yearly
-- Check to make sure all links work
+- Go through all webpages and check to see if any information is outdated.
+Also make sure all links work.

 ## Files